How to Implement NLP in Healthcare: Benefits and Applications

 3. Use Cases of NLP in Healthcare

-NLP is like a detective for all the messy, unstructured data in Electronic Health Records (EHRs).
+NLP is like a detective for all the messy and unstructured data in Electronic Health Records (EHRs).

-Ever talked to a chatbot about your symptoms?
-Well, NLP is what makes that possible!
+How you ever talked to a chatbot about your symptoms?
+Well, with NLP it is possible.

-Mount Sinai uses it to power symptom checkers that give patients instant info about what's going on with their health.
+Mount Sinai uses it to power symptom checkers that give patients instant information about their health queries.

-No waiting for a doctor's appointment — just quick, clear answers at your fingertips.
+No waiting for a doctor's appointment — get quick answers at your fingertips.

-Plus, it’s like a personal assistant for postpartum moms, offering support and advice tailored just for them.
-Talk about personalized care!
+Plus, NLP is like a personal assistant for postpartum moms.
+It offer support and advice tailored just for them.

 Implementing NLP in Your Healthcare System: A Practical Guide